-Boost your existing foundation degree, higher national diploma (HND) or your existing professional experience with this part-time, two year online work-based course with Plymouth University.
+Boost your existing foundation degree, higher national diploma (HND) or your existing professional experience with this part-time, two year online work-based course with the University of Plymouth.

 The programme has been designed to help you develop the knowledge and skills to work effectively as a competent and confident professional in today's ever changing workplace.
 A perfect choice for all professionals who wish to use the acquired knowledge and skills immediately in the current role or wish to pursue their career further.

 Students will study 60 credits in Year One and 60 credits in Year Two, thereby completing 120 level 6 credits over two years, requiring approximately 10 weeks of learning activities to complete.

 The course structure is designed to give you an opportunity to study anywhere and anytime to suit your lifestyle.

 There are three enrolments each year - January, May and September.